hoonbyun/CarND_Traffic_Sign_Classifier_P2/writeup_template.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web:
+I tried to pick up vivid images in color to ease the classificatoin for the model, but the size is different so I had to resize them into 32x32x1 for the gray scale, I also noticed that the weakness in my model is to classify the numbers for the speed limit so I added some speed limit signs as well.

  <img src="./traffic_sign/traffic_sign_01.jpg" width="150"/>
  <img src="./traffic_sign/traffic_sign_02.jpg" width="150"/>